mmcenta/woptim/README.md

 * **name**: the name of the person;
 * **interval**: the interval of acceptable values for this person.
 It should be a list with two numbers [lower, upper];
 * **target**: the ideal value for this person.
-It can be a number and or either the strings *lower*, *center*, *upper*, which denote the lower bound, the center, and the upper bound of the interval.
+It can be either a number or the strings *lower*, *center*, *upper*, which denote the lower bound, the center, and the upper bound of the interval.

 For example:
 ```json